 The purpose of our In From the Cold (IFTC) supper hospitality ministry, is to provide, in the way of Jesus, an opportunity for people of Parkdale United Church, volunteers from the wider community, and guests experiencing poverty or other challenges, to come together in relationship while exploring the mystery and privilege of giving and receiving in the context of safety, loving hospitality, respect and dignity.

 Over the years, this relationship has been supported by the preparation and provision of good quality food, warm greeting and conversation where deep personal stories are shared.
-Opportunities to create art, to read a variety of literature and take books home, to listen to music and sing, and to have joys and concerns prayed over, are offered each week, on Saturday between 2 and 5 PM.
+Opportunities to create art, to read a variety of literature and take books home, to listen to music and sing, and to have joys and concerns prayed over each week, on Saturday between 2 and 5 PM.

 We believe that this ministry is an important way of loving God and loving our neighbours